-For the next five-year CFSP plan, CWSB intends to improve upon its family finding efforts through strengthening the initial auto referral process and revisiting family finding after a child has been in care for a while to see if the family members status has changed.
+In the next 5 years, in addition to the revision of the relative notification letter and response form, and the PIP 3 strategies related to supervisor, case staffing, and Ohana Conferencing mentioned above, CWSB intends to improve upon this item by strengthening its family finding efforts through clarifying the initial auto referral process and revisiting family finding after a child has been in care for a while to see if the family members status has changed.
 Through our IV E Waiver project and the SPAW intervention, one of the questions asked in every meeting was "what has been tried before that could be tried again", and inevitably family finding was something that came up over and over.
 The circumstances for families and relatives often change over time.
 Revisiting these relatives after a child or youth has been in care for a period of time, may find that the relatives are not willing and able to care for the child/youth.
 However, without talking with the family again, family often don't know that their services are still needed.
 This will also be a part of supervision questions that will be guided by CFSR items.